 If a company isn’t on sale enough to offer a good margin of safety, just put it on a wish list.
 If you love the business, put it on a wish list and wait for it to go on sale.
 And then meanwhile go look for another great company and find one that maybe is priced correctly with a margin of safety.

-#4 Only buy Stock in Companies that you Understand
+4. Only Buy Stock of Companies that You Understand

 This investment strategy is so important.
 This is the most important thing I can share with you, you are not going to be successful as an investor if you buy things you don’t understand.